Configured higher security standards for ssl and IPsec vpn configuration for Fortigate and Cisco firewalls.

 Created network topography maps for non-standard network designs for easy access on our knowledgebase.

 Refined our network alert system and knowledgebase so that it is more thorough and accurate, to allow fast response times and troubleshooting.

 Created a table of contents for our knowledgebase to standardize the organization of any further articles and to ensure that all maintained pages are connected.

-Updated SmokePing’s graphical interface, as well as ping interval and alarm times, to ensure not even minor disruptions are missed anywhere on a network.
+Updated SmokePing’s graphical interface, as well as ping interval and alarm times, to record all network disruptions.
 Multiple threads were used to share the load on the cpu of the server.
-Also switched the operating system to Arch Linux and implemented FastCGI for greatly decreased load times when opening graphs.
+Configured on Arch Linux and implemented FastCGI for a speedy graphical interface.

 Unlocked additional frequencies with Ubiquiti’s assistance in cooperation with the FCC to allow PTP wireless connections to flow unimpeded in congested areas (such as downtown Wilmington)